-$^{^2}$ In view of the route length and service density, AC electrification is considered likely to be the more cost effective option for this route.
-This would be further examined in the detailed development of a scheme 3 The electrification type would be further examined in the detailed development of a scheme ptions to address Type A Gaps: Electrification to enable efficient operation of passenger service Gap A 4.7 es.
-Unless otherwise stated, the electrification option uses the AC system.
-Yeovil Pen Mill to Dorchester - ify Yeovil Pen Mill to Dorchester following GWML, Redbridge to Bathampton Junction Yeovil Junction.
+Gap A4.7 Yeovil Pen Mill to Dorchester Option A4.7 Electrify Yeovil Pen Mill to Dorchester following GWML, Redbridge to Bathampton Junction and Castle Cary to Yeovil Junction.
 Convert Bristol to Weymouth service to electric traction.
-Gap A 5.2 Chippenham Junction (Newmarket) to Cambridge - ify Chippenham Junction (Newmarket) to Cambridge following Haughley Junction to vert Ipswich to Cambridge service to electric traction.
-Gap A 5.3 Ely to Norwich Gap A 19.5 Grantham to Nottingham Gap A 19.6 Nottingham to Clay Cross Junction Manchester, Haugh First Ely to Norwich and Grantham to Clay Cross Junction following Liverpool to hey Junction to Peterborough, Midland Main Line, and Dore to Hazel Grove.
-Convert i ich and Liverpool to Norwich services to electric traction.
-Gap A 7.2 Westerfield to Lowestoft rify Westerfield to Lowestoft following Felixstowe to Ipswich.
-Convert London and ft services to electric traction.
-Gap A 7.3 Marks Tey to Sudbury Option A7.3 Elect rify Marks Tey to Sudbury.
+Gap A5.2 ap A5.2 Chippenham Junction (Newmarket) to Cambridge Electrify Chippenham Junction (Newmarket) to Cambridge following Haughley Junction to Convert Ipswich to Cambridge service to electric traction.
+Gap A5.3 Ely to Norwich Gap A19.5 Grantham to Nottingham Gap A19.6 Nottingham to Clay Cross Junction Manchester, H Electrify Ely to Norwich and Grantham to Clay Cross Junction following Liverpool to laughley Junction to Peterborough, Midland Main Line, and Dore to Hazel Grove.
+Convert Norwich and Liverpool to Norwich services to electric traction.
+Gap A7.2 Westerfield to Lowestoft Option A7.2 Electrify Westerfield to Lowestoft following Felixstowe to Ipswich.
+Convert London and Ipswich to Lowestoft services to electric traction.
+Gap A7.3 Marks Tey to Sudbury Option A7.3 E Electrify Marks Tey to Sudbury.
 Convert Marks Tey to Sudbury services to electric traction.
-Gap A 7.4 Norwich to Lowestoft and Yarmouth Option A7.4 Electric services to electric rify Norwich to Lowestoft and Yarmouth.
-Convert Norwich to Lowestoft and Yarmouth traction.
-Gap A 7.5 Norwich to Sheringham Option A7.5 Electritraction. ify Norwich to Sheringham.
-Convert Norwich to Sheringham services to electric Gap A 9.1 Northallerton to Middlesbrough Gap A 9.2 Thornaby to Sunderland Gap A 10.1 North cross Pennine (Guide Bridge to Leeds, Leeds to Hull / Colton Junction, and Temple Hirst to Selby)
+Gap A7.4 Norwich to Lowestoft and Yarmouth Option A7.4 E services to ele Electrify Norwich to Lowestoft and Yarmouth.
+Convert Norwich to Lowestoft and Yarmouth ectric traction.
+Gap A7.5 Norwich to Sheringham Option A7.5 E Electrify Norwich to Sheringham.
+Convert Norwich to Sheringham services to electric traction.
+Gap A9.1 Northallerton to Middlesbrough Gap A9.2 Stockton Cut and Bowesfield Junctions (Thornaby) to Sunderland Gap A10.1 North Cross-Pennine (Guide Bridge to Leeds, Leeds to Hull/Colton Junction, and Temple Hirst to Selby) Gap A10.2 York to Scarborough Gap A20.4 Manchester Deansgate to Liverpool (Edge Hill) via Chat Moss route Option A20.4 Electrify Manchester (Deansgate and Victoria) to Liverpool (Edge Hill) via Chat Moss route.